kontained/sonic/README.md

 In the 'extended' version I've pulled the business logic out of the DTO's and into it's own layer.

-I'm using Xunit as the unit testing framework, and Moq for the Mocking library.
+I'm using Autofac as the IoC container, Xunit as the unit testing framework, and Moq for the Mocking library.